I recently got sick at the airport. Luckily, I met a doctor!

 Imagine my shock when he told me I had a terminal illness. 😉

 What does adventure mean to you?
-A recent ‘full day adventure’ package in Central America had me pondering this question.
-The day included: zip lining, rappelling, rock climbing, horseback riding, white water tubing and ended with a volcanic mud bath/hot springs.
+A recent ‘full-day adventure’ package in Central America had me pondering this question.
+The day included: zip lining, rappelling, rock climbing, horseback riding, white water tubing and ended with volcanic mud bath/hot springs.
 It was a great day.
 Period.
 It was.

 I still found myself questioning if this was an adventure to me?
 It was fun, it was interesting, it was beautiful, but was it an adventure (to me)?

 ADVENTURE: an unusual and exciting, typically hazardous, experience or activity, especially the exploration of unknown territory